britcooper/ap_ao/README.md

 Some useful updates to be added in the future (TBD):

-* Improve for CR detection (i.e. show and ask user if they want it or if it inadvertantly the target of interest)
+* Improve for CR detection (i.e. show and ask user if they want it or if it affects the target of interest)
 * Make useful for HST PCI and WPC3 to expand range of targets